How to become a Sole Trader

 The Companies Registration Office (CRO) states that registration of a business name is required if “an individual uses a business name which differs in any way from his/her true surname.
 It makes no difference whether the individual’s first name or initials are added”.

-For example, Sole Trader Anne O’Brien needs to register her business name if she traded as O’Brien Apparel but not if she traded as O’Brien or Anne O’Brien.
+For example, Sole Trader Anne O’Brien must register her business name if she traded as O’Brien Apparel but not as O’Brien or Anne O’Brien.

 Keep in mind that someone else can use your business name even if it is registered.
-If you want protection around your business name, you should consider setting up as a Limited Company.
+If you want protection around your business name, consider setting up as a Limited Company.

 7) Consider taking out business insurance

-Any expenses that are wholly and exclusively for the purpose of your trade can be deducted against your income.
+Any expenses wholly and exclusively for your trade can be deducted from your income.
 You can claim tax-deductible expenses in your Income Tax Return to save you on your tax bill at the end of the year.

-It’s important that any expense receipts and computations (e.g. mileage) are correctly calculated and recorded so that your tax returns are accurate.
-Remember – you only file your tax returns once a year and doing regular bookkeeping will greatly benefit you when it comes time to file your taxes.
-On top of that, if you are VAT registered, you need to file VAT returns, and your receipts and invoices are also required to calculate how much you owe, and how much you can claim back.
+Any expense receipts and computations (e.g., mileage) must be correctly calculated and recorded to make your tax returns accurate.
+Remember – you only file your tax returns once a year, and doing regular bookkeeping will significantly benefit you when it comes time to file your taxes.
+On top of that, if you are VAT registered, you need to file VAT returns, and your receipts and invoices are also required to calculate how much you owe and can claim back.

 9) Set up your business bank account

-It’s best practice to keep your business income separate from your personal income through a specific business bank account.
+It’s best practice to separate your business income from your personal income through a specific business bank account.

 To set up a business bank account in Ireland, you will generally need one form of ID verification; e.g. passport or driver’s licence, and two forms of address verification of home address in Ireland; e.g. electricity bill or current bank account statement.